Andrew R. Delamater, Ph.D.

 My research interests focus on an analysis of associative learning processes revealed primarily in Pavlovian and instrumental learning paradigms, but also in human classification learning paradigms.
 Issues pertaining to the associative structures that mediate learning are of special interest, e.g., the rules that govern changes in connections strengths, the nature of the elements of those structures, and how such structures ultimately might lead to performance.
 Each of these issues are examined in the context of understanding how conditioned (CS) and unconditioned stimuli (US) are represented within an associative structure.

 I approach the issue of representation from several levels.
 First, behavioral studies attempt to empirically document what features of stimuli are "coded" within these representations.
-For example, work in my lab (and in others) has demonstrated that sensory characteristics of the US are coded during Pavlovian and instrumental conditioning, and that associations with these sensory representations remain fully intact after extinction.
-Furthermore, data collected from acquired equivalence and negative patterning tasks suggest that abstract CS representations may be learned for the purpose of categorizing functionally similar stimuli, as well as for representing stimulus compounds either elementally or configurally.
+For example, work in my lab (and in others) has demonstrated that sensory characteristics of the US are coded during Pavlovian and instrumental conditioning, and that associations with these sensory representations remain fully intact after extinction (e.g., Delamater, 1996; 2004; 2012).

-A second way in which I approach the issue of representation is through connectionist modeling of Pavlovian learning.
+A second way in which I approach the issue of representation is through connectionist modeling of Pavlovian learning (Delamater, 2012).
 In this research I am exploring how the addition of a hidden layer alters the way we think about simple conditioning.
-A currently favorite model is one that permits for both direct CS-US and indirect CS-hidden unit-US connectivity (see also Schmajuk & DiCarlo, 1992), but which also may permit for changes in learning rate parameters as a function of prediction error (cf., Pearce & Hall, 1980).

 Research Facilities.
 The human associative learning lab is equipped with Power Macintoshes permitting msec timing accuracy in a variety of reaction time tasks.
-The animal associative learning lab is equipped with two 8-box computer controlled experimental stations, as well as an animal colony (housing up to 100 rodents).
-These systems are well designed to perform a wide variety of tasks which can incorporate multiple auditory and visual stimuli, multiple responses, and multiple reinforcements.
+The animal associative learning lab is equipped with three 8-box and one 4-box computer controlled experimental stations, animal colony rooms (housing up to 300 rodents), an animal breeding room, separate surgery and histology rooms, as well as imaging microscopes.
+The running stations are well designed to perform a wide variety of associative learning tasks which can incorporate multiple auditory and visual stimuli, multiple responses, and multiple reinforcements.
 Several additional computers exist for computational modeling and quantitative analysis.
-Graduate student offices are within these labs.
+Graduate student offices are within these labs or across the hall in a separate office suite.

 Representative Publications